 Keanu Reeves responds to his nomination as ‘the nicest guy in Hollywood’

-Keanu Reeves enchanted fans with his response to his nomination as “the nicest guy in Hollywood.”
+Keanu Reeves charmed fans with his response to his nomination as “the nicest guy in Hollywood.”

 The actor, who appears in the long-awaited sequel to the franchise The Matrix Resurrections This month, he has amassed an extraordinary amount of goodwill among his fans in recent years for his off-screen behavior.